Aro

 My Experience

 I’m not a professional software engineer.
 I barely know programming syntax.
-But I have problem-solving skills and can give AI good prompts.
+However, I have problem-solving skills and can provide AI with good prompts.
 That’s enough to start creating.

 Recently, I built a custom HTML section for our company website with AI.
 So I decided to test my “AI coding limit” using Cursor AI.